12traits/ingestion-api-specs/source/index.html.md

 Now you are ready to test 12traits API endpoints from Postman!

-# Push game actions
+# Push Game Actions

 Push the player’s actions.
-It can be any set of actions your game generates.
+This can be any set of actions that your game generates.

 > Request